Welcome back, Rush Limbaugh and the cutting edge of societal evolution here on the one and only Excellence in Broadcasting Network.

 President Obama called the New York Times about the interview he gave them earlier.

-Uh one of the one of the things that he was upset about, they'd asked him about him as a socialist.
+One of the things that he was upset about, they'd asked him about him, a socialist.

-Because he said, I've been thinking about this socialist thing that you guys of the New York Times asked me about it, and I thought you were joking.
+And apparently, his handlers thought that his answer wasn't any good because they said, I've been thinking about this socialist thing that you guys at the New York Times asked me about it, and I thought you were joking.

-But if you were serious, I want to I want to give you a serious answer to this.
+But if you were serious, I want to give you a serious answer to this.

 Clearly, the accusation that he's a socialist is bothering him.

-And I tell you if you call, if you call a news agency back to try to set the records to the first place, he's the only guy that can get away with that by setting calling back.
+And if you call a news agency back to try to set the records, first place, he's the only guy that can get away with that by calling back.

-By the way, I want to change what I said to you guys because it if I tried something like that, oh, uh-oh, we caught Limbaugh, we got and the and Mr. Limbo called the New York Times back trying to change the record, but aha, we've discovered that we hit a sore spot.
+By the way, I want to change what I said to you guys because if I tried something like that, oh, uh-oh, we caught Limbaugh, we caught the, and Mr. Limbaugh called the New York Times back trying to change the record, but aha, we've discovered that we hit a sore spot.

-By the time we got here, they're already had bit an enormous infusion of taxpayer money into the financial system.
+By the time we got here, there already had been an enormous infusion of taxpayer money into the financial system.

 Right.